Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Introduction and Motivation

 In \cite{Chandra:2018pjq} several properties of quasi-characters were conjectured based on explicit examples.
 The properties include a pattern of alternating signs of coefficients in the $q$-series that eventually stabilise to a definite sign at a term $q^n$ where $n\sim \frac{c}{12}$.
 In some cases there is no alternation and in others, the alternation follows two different patterns -- one up to $n\sim \frac{c}{24}$ and the other from $n\sim \frac{c}{24}$ to $n\sim\frac{c}{12}$.
-However, no general derivations of these observations were provided in \cite{Chandra:2018pjq}.
+However, no derivations of these properties were provided in \cite{Chandra:2018pjq}.

-Our goal here is to provide proofs of these properties for the $\ell=0$ family of quasi-characters, which will be defined below.
+Our goal here is to provide rigorous proofs of these properties for the $\ell=0$ family of quasi-characters, which will be defined below.
 On the way, we summarise the results of \cite{Chandra:2018pjq} in a different -- and hopefully more useful -- form and expand on them in some detail, filling in several gaps in the original results and correcting a few of the conclusions.
-We also provide estimates of the growth of $q$-coefficients in the interesting regions where the sign stabilises.
-These results are expected to be important to understand exactly how admissible characters are built out of quasi-characters.
+We also find estimates of the growth of $q$-coefficients in the interesting regions where the sign stabilises.
+These are important in order to understand exactly how admissible characters are built out of quasi-characters.